MttArmstrong/CI-CD/_episodes/07-ci-for-python-package-matrix.md

 > ## Action: Add cross-platform testing to CI YAML
 >
 > Using the "latest" labels, add Linux, Mac, and Windows testing to our current CI YAML.
+> NOTE: `runs-on` will need to be moved under `matrix` since it will be part of the matrix now.
 >
 > > ## Solution
 > > ~~~